ankitkatiyar91/bytefold-site/_posts/2022-04-03-sharing-gpu-in-kubernetes.md

 These load runs made it clear that deploying one instance of the service (one model running in a service) per GPU wasn't the best use of it.

-**Summary**

-* GPUs are expensive.
-* Better utilization of GPU cycles and memory
-    * One model instance may not consume it all.
-    * Availability of best fit GPUs for your workload.